HersonHN/hersonhn/source/_posts/the-time-i-was-too-lazy-to-learn-sed-syntax.md

-title: "Goku -or- The Time I Was Too Lazy to Learn sed Syntax"
+title: "The Time I Was Too Lazy to Learn sed Syntax"
 date: 2020-05-15
 tags:
   - ruby